rstedman/tfs-pullrequest-dashboard/src/overview.md

 ## Change Log

+* (09/09/2018) 2.0.3 - bug fix: dashboard only shows top 101 active PRs.
+Update that to top 1000 active PRs.
 * (22/02/2018) 2.0.2 - bug fix: dashboard widget breaks with the new dashboards experience VSTS setting enabled.
-* (20/12/2017) 2.0.1 - fix bug when showing pull requests across all projects in a TFS deployment.
+* (20/12/2017) 2.0.1 - bug fix: when showing pull requests across all projects in a TFS deployment.
 * (17/12/2017) 2.0.0
     * Added VSTS dashboard widget
     * Update pull request display layout - more compact & more in line with how VSTS displays pull requests in other views.